Trial master file: TMF content classification efforts

-Since the requirement to maintain a TMF containing essential records was documented in the ICH GCP E6 Consolidated Guideline in 1996, trial sponsors have struggled to identify exactly what content the TMF should contain.
-ICH E6 includes details of only a minimum list of contents and no other regulation or guideline provides a comprehensive list of TMF content.
-As a result of the inconsistencies that were developing across the sector, an industry group comprising about 20 members from the Drug Information Association (DIA) decided to develop a standard contents list for the TMF.
-The TMF Reference Model team was formed in 2009 within the Document and Records Management Community of the DIA.
+Since the requirement to maintain a TMF containing essential records was documented in the ICH GCP E6 R1 Consolidated Guideline in 1996, trial sponsors have struggled to identify exactly what content the TMF should contain.
+ICH E6 R1 includes details of only a minimum list of contents and no other regulation or guideline provides a comprehensive list of TMF content.
+As a result of the inconsistencies in TMF content, a number of groups within industry recognised a need for the development of a standard TMF content list.
+In 2007, an industry group called the GCP-RMA (Good Clinical Practice Records Managers Association) decided to develop a standard contents list based on clinical trial processes for the TMF but struggled to get traction within industry.
+Independently, in March 2009, the TMF Reference Model team was formed out of the Document and Records Management Community of the DIA (Drug Information Association) as suggested by the Electronic Document Management (EDM) Reference Model group.
+The TMF Reference Model team included some members of the EDM Reference Model group, GCP-RMA, the eClinical Forum and other stakeholder groups.
+With input from a large number of stakeholders, work started on producing the first standardised TMF Structure across the industry.